SomeoneNamedCaz/E.-Coli-genome-analysis/README.md

 # SortNatureAssemblies.py
 This takes the assemblies from https://doi.org/10.1038/s41467-021-20988-w and groups them into pathogenic and commensal strains.
 This doesn't support commandline arguments.

+# downloadingXMLFileOfNucIDs.py
+This program runs in python 3.8 (maybe other versions too, but it doesn't work on some versions of python).
+It uses an XML file that has the IDs of the Nucleotide entries in NCBI, and downloads the associated files.
+You can get the XML file through using the eutils for NCBI and using esearch and requesting all of the entries and then downloading that page using your browser.

+# genomesFromBioProjects.py
+This downloads the genomes using bioproject names.
+This program used a csv from ncbi to download the mastitis genomes (this file is in the repo as allMastitisBioProjects.csv

+# unannotatedGbFilesToFasta.py
+This takes files downloaded from ncbi using the downloading python programs and combines them into a fasta file for each genome.
+This is done because the files directly downloaded only contained a single contig of the genome.

 # MakingMetadataSheetForMetaCats.py
 This program makes the metadata that is required for megacats (https://github.com/bpickett/megaCATS).
 It doesn't support commandline arguments.